Lab Members

 Lab Alumni

-Imani Bell was a master’s student in the Cooper Lab on Crowd the Tap, an EPA-funded citizen science project to inventory water pipe materials across the country.
+Imani Bell (she/her) earned her Master’s of Science in Fish, Wildlife, and Conservation Biology in the Cooper Lab on Crowd the Tap, an EPA-funded citizen science project to inventory water pipe materials across the country.
 For her thesis, Imani examined the risk of lead-in-tap-water in relation to race and economics, as well as how communities organize to address environmental risks.
 Imani received her Bachelors of Science degree in Environmental Sciences from the University of South Florida.
 Before coming to graduate school, Imani did field work studying rare butterflies.

-Suzanne Hartley (Suz) received her master’s degree in Fisheries, Wildlife and Conservation Biology in 2019 after defending her dissertation “Sparrow Swap: testing management strategies for House sparrows and exploring the use of their eggshells for monitoring heavy metal pollution.”
+Suzanne Hartley (Suz) (she/her) received her master’s degree in Fisheries, Wildlife and Conservation Biology in 2019 after defending her dissertation “Sparrow Swap: testing management strategies for House sparrows and exploring the use of their eggshells for monitoring heavy metal pollution.”
 Her research focused on Sparrow Swap, a citizen science project aimed at helping bluebirders better manage invasive species and the potential to use invasive house sparrow eggs as bioindicators of environmental contaminants.

-Dr. Lisa Lundgren was a postdoctoral researcher in the Cooper Lab that studied Crowd the Tap and SciStarter.
+Dr. Lisa Lundgren (she/her) was a postdoctoral researcher in the Cooper Lab that studied Crowd the Tap and SciStarter.
 On these projects, Lisa researched how people interact within and learn about science in online citizen science environments.
 Lisa is currently a Postdoc at the University of Connecticut’s Neag School of Education.

 Dr. Lundgren is an assistant professor at the Utah State University.
 Visit her website.

-Charmaine Pedrozo graduated from NC State in 2019 with an M.S. in Parks, Recreation and Tourism Management.
+Charmaine Pedrozo (she/her) graduated from NC State in 2019 with an M.S. in Parks, Recreation and Tourism Management.
 She was co-advised by Caren Cooper and Lincoln Larson.
 Her thesis was titled “Candid Critters and Wildlife Conservation Behaviors: Exploring the Broader Impacts of Citizen Science Participation.

 Preparing for kayaking on the Haw River